quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2B001--Financial-Data-Engineering/2fde_part17_The_Blockchain.md

 For example:
 - A 1:2 stock split means that each shareholder will receive two new shares for every one they originally held.

-- If a company has a $400 stock and performs a 1:2 split, the new price per share would be halved to $200.
+- If a company has a $400 stock and performs a 1:2 split, the new price per share would be halved to$200.
 The total market capitalization remains unchanged.

 :p How do you adjust the stock price after a corporate action like a stock split?
 ??x